saichler/my.simple/README.md

 causing companies and the industry to spend trillions of $, re-inventing a **complex, money pit & unmaintainable " wheels"** that should have been simple...

+## What is my.simple?
+**My simple is an abstracted, agnostic & coherent full stack framework.**
+In a nutshell, it means that the challenge was not just to write the implementation for each component in a simple way, it was also all about making them **agnostic**.
+Turns out that **Agnostic as a guideline** outputs a simple & scalable solution to each challenge...
+And there are many!

 ### So let's do that properly & Make It Simple... ###

 Join in this step-by-step journey of building an example application using **my.simple** infra.
 There is a lot...
 Will